How to wash climbing rope

 Rope cleaning agent

-Give the rope a final rinse with clean water to remove any residual cleaning chemicals.
+Remove the rope from the water and give the rope a few more rounds of rinsing with clean water to remove any dirt and residual cleaning chemicals.

-Flake and unkink your rope onto a clean dry towel.
+Flake and unkink your rope on top of a clean dry towel on the floor.
 Space out the rope on the towel so it will dry faster.
 Allow ample time for your rope to dry completely.
-Check by running the entire rope through your hands to ensure the rope is dry before storing it.
+Check by running the entire rope through your hands to ensure it is dry before storing it.

-Keep your rope in a rope bag or a groundsheet by coiling the rope up and storing it in a dry and cool place.
+Keep your rope in a rope bag or a groundsheet by coiling it up neatly and storing it in a dry and cool place.

 Climbing rope – Do’s and Don’ts